Medical Guardian Review 2024

 - High quality: One of the first things I noticed when I took the Medical Guardian equipment out of the box was how sturdy and well made it was.

-- Custom features: Medical Guardian's systems offer unique and customizable features, including a caregiver app and wall buttons, that allow customers to build the right system for their lifestyles.
+- Custom features: Medical Guardian's systems offer unique, customizable features, including a caregiver app and wall buttons, that allow customers to build the right system for their lifestyles.

-- Comprehensive systems: Medical Guardian offers five packages to choose from.
+- Comprehensive systems: Medical Guardian offers five packages.
 Whether you’re active, a homebody, or a mix of both, Medical Guardian has a package for you.

 - Anytime cancellation policy: Medical Guardian doesn’t make you sign a contract, unlike some other companies we’ve reviewed, like Life Alert, which locks you into one for three years.
 You can cancel your service at any time without incurring a penalty.

-- Ease of use: Medical Guardian’s systems are all very easy to set up and use.
-Each system only features a few buttons to keep things as simple and intuitive as possible.
+- Ease of use: Medical Guardian’s systems are easy to set up and use.
+Each system only features a few buttons to keep things simple and intuitive.

 Cons About Medical Guardian